casper-network/docs/source/docs/casper/dapp-dev-guide/keys.md

 Private key:29773906aef3ee1f5868371fd7c50f9092205df26f60e660cafacbf2b95fe086
 ```

 To use existing Ethereum keys, the Casper virtual machine (VM) needs to know that the key is a `secp256k1` type.
+To achieve this, we will prefix the public key hex with 02 as shown in the example below.

 The Rust _casper-client_ provides an example of how this works.
-Prepending the public key hex with 02, indicates the key is a `secp256k1` key.

 **Example**: